--Presence of casts, bandages or other technical factors that preclude the ability to expose skin to a temperature equilibration environment.
+- Presence of casts, bandages or other technical factors that preclude the ability to expose skin to a temperature equilibration environment. - The presence of a beard can disturb the facial examination.
+The interpreting physician must quality control the study so that facial hair, or skin irritations from shaving, does not interfere with the region of interest. - An uncooperative patient (if performing static images or when video processing cannot overcome the limitation).

--An uncooperative patient.